ModelEngineering/SBMLLint/README.md

 To do GAMES and moiety analysis from the command line for a file path:
 1. Start a new terminal session.
 1. Change directory to the cloned repository.
-1. Activate the virtual environment using ``conda activate sbmllint``
+1. Activate the virtual environment
 1. There are copies of several BioModels files in ``data/biomodels`` or ``data\biomodels`` in Windows.
 Use ``/`` or ``\``  as appropriate for your system in the following instructions.
    - To run games for a file in this directory, use ``python SBMLLint/tools/games.py data/biomodels/<file name>``
    - To run moiety analysi for a file in this directory, use ``python SBMLLint/tools/moiety\_analysis.py data/biomodels/<file name>``
-1. Deactivate the virtual environment using ``conda deactivate``
+1. Deactivate the virtual environment

 Note: to change implicit molecules or moieties, edit the file ``.sbmllint_cfg`` in the subfolder ``SBMLLint``.